 I don’t really have a motto but I always try to learn something from every situation, whether difficult or not.

 Podcast ????️ ????
-Do you wish to learn more about newbuilding at Louis Dreyfus Armateurs Group?
+Do you wish to learn more about newbuilding at LD Armateurs Group?
 So, take a time to listen to the podcast by Pierre-Arthur Fortin, our Newbuilding engineer at EPI Engineering, Projects, Innovation department!
 Click here!
 Podcast made by Cluster Maritime Français.

 Interview Nagasubramani Balakrishnan, Procurement Officer at LDPL Middle East 1/ What has been your career path so far?
 After completion of my bachelor’s in Mechanical engineering, I started my career in Logistics and Supply Chain.
 My passion for Maritime kept growing, for which I moved to Dubai, to start a career in the Maritime …